Disclosure Fact Checked

 Sofort

-So now that we have discussed the best stock trading apps South Africa available in the market right now - we need to explain some of the key factors that you need to consider before choosing a provider.
-After all, no two stock trading apps are the same - so it's important to have a firm grasp of whether the platform is right for you.
+So now that we have discussed the best stock trading apps in South Africa available in the market right now, we need to explain some of the key factors that you need to consider before choosing a provider.
+After all, no two stock trading apps are the same, so it's important to have a firm grasp of whether the platform is right for you.

 Regulation

-In fact, the aforementioned bodies actually offer a greater level of protection than the FSCA, so do bear this in mind.
+The aforementioned bodies offer a greater level of protection than the FSCA, so do bear this in mind.

 User Experience

 Most stock traders in South Africa prefer to trade via a desktop device.
-This is especially the case when performing advanced technical analysis - as a small screen won't quite cut it.
-However, many investors actually prefer to trade stocks on an app, on the proviso that the end-to-end user experience is seamless.
+This is especially the case when performing advanced technical analysis which involves candlesticks, as a small screen won't quite cut it.
+However, many investors actually prefer to trade stocks on an app, on the condition that the end-to-end user experience is seamless.

 For example, it should be easy to find the respective asset or market that you wish to trade.
 The stock trading app for beginners facilitates this through a search facility.
 For example, if you want to trade Apple stocks, you should be able to find the market by entering the name of the company into the search box.